elke-space4good/Energy-Poverty-JRC/README.md

 EO-Browser by Sentinel Hub: a really easy/user-friendly way to download Earth Obervation data, play around, visualize it and explore it.
 [Open here](https://apps.sentinel-hub.com/eo-browser/), you need to set up an account.

 ### Gemeente Amsterdam Data (solar panel inventory and rooftop potential)
-Here some datasets by the Gemeente Amsterdam are shared for context.
-The marketplace doesn't need to have an inventory of the existing solar panels in a city (see requirements/comments point 2) so this data is not needed to be uploaded to the marketplace, it's 'extra'.
+'Extra' datasets by the Gemeente Amsterdam are shared for context.
+They are considered 'extra' as the marketplace doesn't need to upload an inventory of the existing solar panels in a city, this will instead be determined by the registered users (see requirements/comments point 2).

-Solar panels in Amsterdam: Go [here] (https://maps.amsterdam.nl/zonnepanelen/?LANG=en) Rooftop potential Amsterdam: 0.5 resolution data.
+Solar panels in Amsterdam: Go [here] (https://maps.amsterdam.nl/zonnepanelen/?LANG=en)

+Rooftop potential Amsterdam: 0.5 resolution data.
 Go [here] (https://www.zonatlas.nl/amsterdam/)